 While reading The Fifth Season, I kept thinking of Brandon Sanderson’s Mistborn series.
 Both Mistborn and The Fifth Season take pride in their world building, elemental magic and no nonsense characters.
 But, Mistborn had a plot and it’s characters were likable.
 There was a sense of purpose.
 The Fifth Season‘s purpose seems to be about being the most poetic fantasy book of it’s time.
 Unfortunately, I hate poetry.

 I must sound like the worst type of reader in the world.
 But, I can’t lie.
 This book felt like a waste of my time and I don’t want to read the sequel.
 I was distressed to learn that I’m going to have to if I want to keep up with Hugo winners.
 There was a mercy back when Ancillary Justice‘s sequel didn’t win but now my hands are tied.
 I did like the second Mistborn book more than the first, so maybe there’s hope for me now.
 But, I won’t hold my breath.
 Jemisin’s style is too repetitive, too meandering for my taste.
 I just hope my next “just for me” book is a good time because between this and work, reading is starting to feel like a slog.

-Posted on August 22, 2017, in books, reviews and tagged book one, book review, fantasy, fantasy book, hugo awards, hugo winner, n.k. jemisin, new fantasy, review, the fifth season, world building.
+Posted on August 22, 2017, in book review, books, reviews and tagged book one, book review, fantasy, fantasy book, hugo awards, hugo winner, n.k. jemisin, new fantasy, review, the fifth season, world building.
 Bookmark the permalink.
 Leave a comment.